efueger/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/02_CMS_Architecture.md

 		return 'my response';
 	}

-This is usually handled by the existing [api:LeftAndMain] logic, so you don't need to worry about it.
+This is usually handled by the existing [api:SilverStripe\Admin\LeftAndMain] logic, so you don't need to worry about it.
 The same concept applies for 'X-Title' (change the window title) and 'X-ControllerURL' (change the URL recorded in browser history).
 Note: You can see any additional HTTP headers through the web developer tools in your browser of choice.